qLibc

 void * qmemdup (const void *data, size_t size)

-Duplicate a copy of memory data.
+Duplicate a block of memory.

 char * qstrcatf (char *str, const char *format,...)